alcortesm/isolate/README.md

 # Isolate

-A Linux command to run other commands with configurable levels of isolation.
+A Linux command to run other commands in its own namespaces.

-This program is inspired by some popular and more powerful containerization tools, like Docker.
+This program is inspired by some popular and more powerful tools, like unshare, lxc or docker.

 # Instalation